Fast Facts on Chinese New Year

 January ushers in the traditional Western New Year and February the Chinese New Year.
 You will find the biggest observances in countries and territories including Mainland China, Hong Kong, Taiwan, Macau, Thailand, Indonesia, Malaysia, Singapore, and even Mauritius!

 January ushers in the traditional Western New Year and February the Chinese New Year.
-In 2024, Chinese New Year begins on February 10th.
+In 2025, Chinese New Year begins on January 29th.
 You will find the biggest observances in countries and territories including Mainland China, Hong Kong, Taiwan, Macau, Thailand, Indonesia, Malaysia, Singapore, and even Mauritius!
 However, any country with a significant Chinese community will hold regional celebrations.
-Start your year off “in the know” with these three fast facts on Chinese New Year or Lunar New Year / Spring Festival as it is commonly known:
+Start your year off “in the know” with these three fast facts on Chinese New Year or Lunar New Year / Spring Festival as it’s also commonly known:

 1. Confidence, charm, and charisma!